 For some of the brands that we studied, sponsored ads had more of an effect on sales in week one, but the total sales effect was higher for display ads.

 We looked at both the immediate (week one) and carryover (week two and later) impacts of display ads and sponsored ads for all brands in the study.
 We then added the immediate and carryover effects together to find the total sales elasticity of advertising.

 Overall, sponsored ads showed higher sales elasticity.
 This might not be surprising, because sponsored ads can definitely help increase sales.
-But we also want to recognize that display ads showed higher elasticity for 5 out of the 14 brands we studied.
-Looking at only week one results would actually lead these brands to the wrong conclusion about their advertising performance.
+But we also want to recognise that display ads showed higher elasticity for 5 out of the 14 brands that we studied.
+Only looking at week one results would actually lead these brands to the wrong conclusion about their advertising performance.

 In other words, display advertising can also be an important way to help you grow sales, particularly for your long-term Amazon Advertising strategy.

-Half of the brands we studied showed that different ad products worked significantly better in combination—also known as synergy.
+Half of the brands that we studied showed that different ad products worked significantly better in combination – also known as synergy.
 Different types of advertising can help drive awareness and consideration before the sale.
-The synergy between these touch points can result in shoppers being more likely to buy your product at the end of the purchase journey.
+The synergy between these touchpoints can result in shoppers being more likely to buy your product at the end of the purchase journey.